 It’s a moderate cool coastal climate with moist air.
 The average temperature is between 50 to 65°F year-round.
-Most of the precipitation occurs from October to April with up to 50 inches/ 1270 mm.
-Fog happens between May and October usually from the evening until late morning.
-If it’s hot in the backcountry the fog might stay until the afternoon.
+Most precipitation occurs from October to April with up to 50 inches/ 1270 mm.
+Fog happens between May and October, usually from the evening until late morning.
+If it’s hot in the backcountry, the fog might stay until the afternoon.
 It provides moisture for the redwoods along the coast in the dry summer months.

-- There are cosy little cabins and a campground as well just close to the Pfeiffer Big Sur Campground.
-The Riverside Campground and Cabins offers well-equipped cottages with a kitchenette and bathroom and some share the facilities with the campground.
+- There are cosy little cabins and a campground just close to the Pfeiffer Big Sur Campground.
+The Riverside Campground and Cabins offers well-equipped cottages with a kitchenette and bathroom, and some share the facilities with the campground.
 It's beautifully located under redwood trees and an excellent alternative if the Pfeiffer Big Sur Campground is already fully booked,

 Best Months to Visit